 A quality LSD that is correctly fitted is unlikely to bring any real downside.
 As mentioned, make sure you are getting the right type of LSD to suit your vehicle’s intended use.

 What causes differentials to fail or not be suitable for the task?

 Factory open differentials can fail for a number of reasons.
-Increasing a car’s power or natural grip by changing tyre compound, tyre width or suspension geometry are just some factors that can lead to such a failure.
-A lot of people chase horsepower; however, cars can become undriveable as a vehicle’s standard setup isn’t designed for such high-power loadings.
+Increasing a car’s power or natural grip by changing tire compound, tire width or suspension geometry are just some factors that can lead to such a failure.
+A lot of people chase horsepower; however, cars can become undriveable as a vehicle’s standard setup cannot cope with such high-power loadings.
 Plate differentials can fail in a similar way to standard open differentials due to their design.
 The ATB is inherently strong due to the design and the number of mating surfaces – companies like Quaife are so confident with the design of their ATB that they offer a lifetime warranty, even for motorsport use.